DivontrixDB

 On-premise.
 Binary-only.
 IP stays with Divontrix.

 DivontrixDB is not a cloud service.
 It is not open source.
 It is not source-available.
 It is a proprietary, on-premise database delivered as signed binaries, configured for each client's industry under NDA, and operated under licensing terms that protect the IP permanently.
-This is the only way we ship — and it is the only way mission-critical buyers want it shipped.
+This is the only way we ship.

 01